My least favorite part of race mornings is killing time once I’m actually in the starting chute.

 If your race has corrals, are you in the right one?

 Does the start area have signs or pacers marking the approximate place you should be?
-If so, are by the right one?
+If so, are you by the right one?

 If there are no signs, look around at the other runners around you.
 Do you get the impression you are at about the same level of fitness?
 While this is far from an exact science, I know if I look around and am surrounded by dudes with 3% body fat, I know I’m way too far forward.